 Who should start planning?

-If you have kids, are married, or have assets, it's recommended you have a will.
-This will ensure everything will be managed in the most appropriate way in the event of a passing.
+If you have kids, are married, or have assets, it's recommended you have establish an estate plan.
+This will ensure everything will be managed in the most appropriate way in the event of your passing or incapacity.

 When should you start planning?

 NOW.
 The best time to start planning is TODAY.
 Unfortunately, you never know what may happen each day and sometimes the unexpected happens.
 The best gift you can leave behind for your loved ones is a plan for them to follow.
 The more prepared you are, the less conflict available for your family.
 The trauma of your loss will still remain, but having your final wishes clearly stated in a legal format, will help those you have left behind.

 Wills may be simple documents on what should happen with your belongings in the event of a passing, especially if you have a simple estate, with little passing through the will.
 When you schedule an appointment to discuss updating, or creating your first, Last Will and Testament, we will ask lots of questions to find out what your options are.